Introduction to Thermal Metal Spraying

 Corrosion design with coatings will consider the type of coating, surface preparation type, cost, and life expectancy.

-Thermally sprayed coatings must be applied to suitably abrasive blast cleaned surfaces and coating application is considerably more demanding than traditional protective coatings.
+Thermally sprayed coatings must be applied to suitably abrasive blast cleaned surfaces, and coating application is considerably more demanding than traditional protective coatings.

 The quality of the process has to be high and maintained throughout the preparation.
 High adhesion values are necessary for thermally sprayed coatings to achieve the desired coating life.